Today I’m sharing my 3 favorite natural pest preventatives for dogs with you guys!

 Food-Grade Diatomaceous Earth is a natural cleanser & detoxifier for dogs (and humans!) because of its abrasive capabilities.

-Massaged into a dog’s coat it kills fleas and ticks by creating holes in the insects’ exoskeleton which cause them to loose their body fluids and essentially dry out.
+When you massage it into a dog’s coat, it kills fleas and ticks by creating holes in the insects’ exoskeleton.
+That causes them to loose their body fluids and essentially dry out.

-It can also be used to line thresholds between the outdoors and inside of your house to keep fleas, ants, and other unwelcome crawlies away.
-The beauty of it is that it’s non-toxic and since it can be taken orally, it is obviously not harmful if investigated by a curious doggie nose.
+You can also use it to line thresholds between the outdoors and inside of your home to keep fleas, ants, and other unwelcome crawlies away.
+The beauty of it is that it’s completely non-toxic!

-Note that it HAS to be food-grade Diatomaceous Earth, and not the industrial kind used to clean pool filters!
+It HAS to be food-grade Diatomaceous Earth and not the industrial kind used to clean pool filters!
 The latter is highly toxic.

-Anicura’s Natural Insect Repellent repels against a variety of insects, fleas and ticks and offers long-lasting protection from stings & bites.
-It is totally free from:
+Anicura Naturals Insect Repellents repels against a variety of insects, fleas and ticks and offers long-lasting protection from stings & bites.
+It’s totally free from:

-It is so gentle than it can even be used on puppies (& kittens!).
-I also spray myself with it before going on hikes!
+It’s so gentle than it can even be used on puppies (& kittens!).
+I also spray myself with it before we head out for walks and hikes!